Websites rumble back to life after Fastly-linked outage

-(Reuters) -Government, media and news website were coming back to life on Tuesday after a widespread outage linked to U.S.-based cloud company Fastly.
+(Reuters) - Thousands of government, news and social media websites across the globe were coming back online Tuesday after being hit by a widespread hour-long outage linked to U.S.-based cloud company Fastly Inc.

-High traffic sites including Reddit, Amazon, CNN, Paypal, Spotify and the New York Times were all listed as experiencing problems by outage tracking website Downdetector.com, but appeared to be coming back up after outages that ranged from a few minutes to around an hour.
+High traffic sites including Reddit, Amazon, CNN, Paypal, Spotify, Al Jazeera Media Network and the New York Times were out of commission, according to outage tracking website Downdetector.com.
+They came back up after outages that ranged from a few minutes to around an hour.

 Fastly, one of the world’s most widely-used cloud based content delivery network providers, said “the issue has been identified and a fix has been applied.
 Customers may experience increased origin load as global services return.”